Last Updated: June 16, 2021

 - TASC has aligned its course with the latest information in adherence to the Common Core State Standards (CCSS), which ensures high-quality education;

-- applicants are provided study material and supplements;
+- Applicants are provided with study materials and supplements;

-McGraw-Hill and CTB have designed the syllabus to ensure a modest transition year-on-year for candidates to understand and assimilate the subject matter thoroughly easily.
+McGraw-Hill and CTB have designed the syllabus to ensure a modest transition year-on-year for candidates to understand and assimilate the subject matter thoroughly with ease.

 TASC tests a candidate's knowledge and readiness for college and work through five subjects: